projectatomic/openshift2nulecule/README.md

 artifacts from OpenShift project.

+## Limitations
+ - Exports only ReplicationControllers, PersistentVolumeClaims, Services
-Right now it only works for projects that are using Docker Images from public registeries.
+ - Works only for projects that are using Docker Images from public registeries.
+If you have images in internal OpenShift Docker registry, you have to manually export them to accessible registry.
-It is not working for projects that were builded in OpenShift.

 # External dependencies